 The City prohibits the separation or splitting of work or projects to circumvent our bidding requirements.
 A project is defined as work that is of similar nature (e.g., painting, roofing, electrical, etc.), is in close proximity (e.g., located at the Civic Center, etc.), and with project start dates within two weeks of each other.
 Another criterion to consider would be that the City could realize a lower price due to economies of scale, where combining smaller projects would likely result in a lower overall project cost.
 If you suspect a City staff member is requesting you to separate or split work, please contact the Purchasing Agent at 949-724-6180 to discuss, or you may call the City’s Integrity line at 866-428-1509, as referenced in the Ethics Codes section of this guide.

-The City utilizes a Consultant Team Program for contracts with professional services providers.
+The City utilizes a Consultant Team Program for contracts with professional services providers, which is managed by the Project Delivery & Sustainability Department.
 Categories covered in the program include architects, engineers, financial professionals, human resources professionals, planning professionals, project managers and others.
 Contracts continue for a three year period with annual updates for new firms.
 Firms interested in applying must register on the online supplier registration system noted above.

-It is the City’s policy to advertise public works projects exceeding $175,000 in the Irvine World News or the Orange County Register, as well as the following trade publications: Associated General Contractors of America; Construction Bidboard; F.W.
-Dodge (The Green Sheet); and Southern California Builders Assn.
+It is the City’s policy to advertise public works projects exceeding $200,000 in the Irvine World News or the Orange County Register, as well as the following trade publications: Associated General Contractors of America; Construction Bidboard; and F.W.
+Dodge (The Green Sheet).
 The notification is also posted on the City’s website.
 Click on the link that states, “Supplier Registration and Bid Opportunities.”